Richard Kling: Notable cases

-In 1986, newlyweds Dyke and Karen Rhoades were murdered in Paris, Illinois, a small farming community in East Central Illinois.
+In 1986, newlyweds Dyke and Karen Rhoads were murdered in Paris, Illinois, a small farming community in East Central Illinois.
 The murder was brutal; the newlyweds were repeatedly stabbed and their house was burned.
 Herbert Whitlock and Randy Steidl were later arrested and convicted for the murders.
-Steidl was convicted on both murder counts, and Whitlock was convicted of only killing Rhoades.
+Steidl was convicted on both murder counts, and Whitlock was convicted of only killing Karen Rhoads.
 Steidl was sentenced to death, and Whitlock was sentenced to a life sentence.
 Both men appealed their convictions and claimed that they were innocent.

 In 2000, the Illinois State Police reopened the case due to new evidence, with Lt.
 Michale Callahan leading the investigation.
 Callahan found numerous inconsistencies and evidence of misconduct that ultimately led him to conclude that the wrong men had been convicted of the murders.
 When he reported back to his superiors, he was told that the case was "too politically sensitive" and to drop the investigation.
 He later wrote a book, "Too Politically Sensitive," that chronicles his investigation and the eventual exoneration of Steidl and Whitlock.
 In 2003 United States District Judge Michael P. McCuskey, granted Steidl a Writ of Habeas Corpus and ordered a new trial for Steidl.
 The State chose not to bring Steidl to trial again and he was subsequently released in May 2004.

-Richard Kling and Susana Ortiz, working with the Illinois Innocence Project, filed a postconviction petition on behalf of Herbert Whitlock, challenging the first degree murder conviction of Karen Rhoads.
+Richard Kling and Susana Ortiz, working with the Illinois Innocence Project, filed a postconviction petition on behalf of Herbert Whitlock, challenging the first degree murder conviction.
 Kling and Ortiz contended that the State suppressed favorable and material evidence to Whitlock, in violation of Brady v.
 Maryland, and that Whitlock had ineffective assistance of counsel during his trial.
 While the circuit court judge, H. Dean Andrews, denied the petition, citing res judicata and forfeiture, Kling and Ortiz appealed and the Fourth District Appellate Court of Illinois, in September 2007, reversed the circuit court judge and remanded Herbert Whitlock's murder case for a new trial.
 The State did not pursue a new trial and Whitlock was released in January 2008.